topstarwebking/redfin-real-estate/README.md

 # Redfin

 Makazi is a Real Estate web application that allows Agents to manage properties.
 It also allows Users to access, and browse through properties as they make decisions about which to buy.
-Watch a live demo on [Youtube Video](https://youtu.be/LUx2aZwh64I).

 ### By Tiberius Mairura, 31/07/2022

 ## Landing Page